ibm-granite/granite-code-ide/README.md

 To use a different model:

 1. Install the `granite-code:8b-base` model.
 See [Install the Granite code model](#install-the-granite-code-model).
-2. Open the extension settings of watsonx Code Assistant Individual.
+2. Open the extension settings.
 3. Update the model name for either _Local Code Gen Model_ to `granite-code:8b-base`.

 ### Securing your setup